yamiou/astra/samples-aux/README.txt

 plug in a sensor after the program starts and it should detect it and continue.
 Repeated hotplugging (in and out) does not work though.

-2) The color sample may crash if the sensor has no color stream.
-It may or may not work for sensors that do have a color stream.
+2) The color sample will only display a blank white window for sensors that do have a color stream.

 3) If a sample crashes or you stop debugging before it cleans itself up nicely, the sensor driver may be put into a weird state.
 Before the next run you may need to replug the sensor or turn the sensor